Religion and belief: some surveys and statistics

 The 2001 Citizenship Survey finds that the proportion of people who volunteered and had a religious affiliation is similar to the proportion of people who had no religious affiliation, and this is true of both informal and formal volunteering.
 In both categories of those with religious affiliation and those with none, 39% participated in formal volunteering at least once a year, and 68% of those with no religious affiliation participated in informal volunteering versus 67% of those who describe themselves as having a faith.

 The BHA, meanwhile, took issue with a 2014 BBC poll suggesting that religious believers are more likely to donate to charity than non-believers (77% against 67%).
-As well as contradicting previous research such as that detailed above, the survey’s methodology was flawed in that its definition of ‘believers’ was restricted to those practising, and that many of the charities benefitted were likely to have been local churches.
+As well as contradicting previous research such as that detailed above, the survey’s methodology was flawed in that its definition of ‘believers’ was restricted to those practising, and that many of the charities benefitted were likely to have been local churches serving their own ends.

 Religion and belief internationally